 Conclusion

-Romtronic, as a leading manufacturer and supplier of wiring harnesses and cable assemblies in China, is committed to providing customized solutions to our customers worldwide.
+Romtronic, a leading manufacturer and supplier of wiring harnesses and cable assemblies in China, is committed to providing customised solutions for customers worldwide.
 Please contact our team with any questions about custom cable assemblies.

 .avif)

-Alex Wang is the Marketing Manager at Romtronic, holding a degree in International Business.
-With 7 years of sales experience in the electronic cable and harness industry, he oversees marketing efforts across North and South America.
-He deeply understands the industry and excels in market analysis, providing tailored advice to help clients better plan their purchasing and sales strategies.
+Alex Wang is the Marketing Manager at Romtronic, with a degree in International Business and over seven years of experience in the electronic cable and wire harness industry.
+He leads marketing efforts across North and South America, combining deep industry knowledge with strong sales experience.